paawsstudy/WearableDataset/README.md

-# The PAAWS study
+# The P study

-Insert some words about paaws study and why this is important
+Insert some words about p study and why this is important

 ## Dataset download

-Please download the dataset (~84Gb) here: [link to Google Drive](https://drive.google.com/drive/folders/1OJZZ6czL88bJDj321T4Oi7WS0ZI-AvSp)
+Please download the dataset (~98Gb) here: [link to Google Drive - to add new link once done](https://drive.google.com/)

 ## Codebook
 In the PAAWS study, there are three seperate protocols.
 They are the free living protocol (FL), lab and simulated free living protocol (SimFL+Lab), and the sleep protocol.